mdomagk/personal-website/content/event/WSHOPTUD2023/index.md

 location: Dresden, Germany

-summary: Speaker for the transCampus project workshop at TUD Dresden University of Technology
+summary: Speaker for the transCampus Project Workshop at TUD Dresden University of Technology

 abstract: Presenting an approach for the determination of equivalent circuit models for the aggregated representation of downstream HV networks at a workshop on challenges of harmonic studies in modern transmission systems